In-Page Navigation

 Time to attach your Budget Narrative

-As a reminder, the Program Admin PI should complete sections I through IV of the Budget Narrative Template.
+As a reminder, the Program Admin PI should complete all sections of the Budget Narrative Template.
 Co-Is are only required to complete sections III and IV.
-Be sure to delete the instructions in each section and convert to a PDF format prior to uploading the Budget Narrative to the budget form in STGMS.
-Incomplete information will likely result in a reduction of funding allocated to your program.
+Convert to a PDF format prior to uploading the Budget Narrative to the budget form in STGMS.

 Ready...Set...Submit!